Defining a system of ODEs

 We now define the right-hand-side function \( F \) that we want to solve, using the

 variables that we have defined earlier.
-We do this by defining a vector variable
+We do this by defining a vector (or scalar)

 For example, to define a simple system of ODEs: